jasonyeske/code-journal/README.md

 ## January 17, 2022

-### I want to work on my assignments before the assigned due date
+### I want to work on my assignments this semester before the assigned due date
 - work on assignment during the lab period
 - work on the assignment during some of the class breaks
 - take some time to review the day of class so I am not behind on my work